ibm-cloud-docs/Cloudant/guides/conflicts.md

 {: #finding-conflicts}

-To find any conflicts that might be affecting a document, add the query parameter `conflicts=true` when retrieving a document.
+To find any conflicts that might be affecting a document, add the query parameter `conflicts=true` when you retrieve a document.
 When returned,
 the resulting document includes a `_conflicts` array, which includes a list of all the conflicting revisions.